ahubi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 1.02209094e-12					| Dangerous curve to the right											|
 | 7.40086398e-15	      	| Slippery road					 				|
 | 3.78407438e-15				    | Road narrows on the right      							|
+At the last traffic sign it can be seen that the model isn't that solid on predicting this image.
+The first softmax output < 1.
+This correlates with my observations for this image.
+In some cases the image couldn't be recognized properly.